Essential Linux Commands Every DEVOPS Engineer Should Know Part2

 kubectl logs -f <pod> # Follow pod logs

-kubectl logs <pod> -c <container> # Logs from specific container
+kubectl logs <pod> -c <container> # Logs from a specific container

 kubectl logs <pod> --tail=50 # Last 50 lines

-kubectl get events -n <namespace> # Recent events in namespace
+kubectl get events -n <namespace> --sort-by=.lastTimestamp # Recent events

-kubectl top pod <pod> # Resource usage for pod
+kubectl top pod <pod> # Resource usage (requires metrics-server)

 kubectl port-forward <pod> 8080:8080 # Forward local port to pod